Direct Support Professional of the Month

-Rebecca Smith of The Arc of Crawford County has been selected as July's Direct Support Professional of the month.
+Rebecca Smith of The Arc of Crawford County has been selected for Direct Support Professional of the Month.

 Rebecca has been at the Arc for 18 years.
 The following was shared with us about her excellent service by her supervisors, which made it easy to select her as our nominated DSP for the month of July.